sananand007/simplegrep/README.md

 ## Improvments
 - Use `BufReader` to improve read speeds for the input document
+- Sort the output and print the top 10%
+- add arg for each functionality
 - Can we do more than 1 pattern as an input
 - Can we do a directory of Files as an input (as well keeping a file as an input)
 - Add some better CLI documnets such as `--help` and `--version`
 - Get a structured and formatted output, based on kind of output needed
+- Take a input as a Large document and output a structured format
+- Introduce Logging
+- Introduce tests